-- 3. Use AUTHORIZE to compare the values for the process quotas to the recommended values for efficient backups, as shown in Table 11.6. - 4.
+- 3. Use AUTHORIZE to compare the values for the process quotas to the recommended values for efficient backups, as shown in Table 11.6, "Process Quotas Recommended for Efficient Backups". - 4.
 If necessary, change process quotas using the AUTHORIZE command MODIFY.
 If you change process quotas, you must log out and log in again for the changes to take effect.

-Table 11.7 lists a set of process quota values that are appropriate for many configurations.
+Table 11.7, "Sample Process Quotas for Efficient Backups" lists a set of process quota values that are appropriate for many configurations.
 If your disks are highly fragmented or if your backups will be performed during periods of heavy system use, you should reduce the values shown for WSQUOTA and FILLM.